scientific-python/cookie/docs/pages/principles/deisgn.md

-As an example, the widely-used library scikit-image initially experimented with using an `Image` class, but ultimately decided that it was better to use plain old numpy arrays.
-All scientific Python libraries understand numpy arrays, but they don't understand custom classes, so it is better to pass application-specific metadata *alongside* a standard array than to try to encapsulate all of that information in a new, bespoke object.
+As an example, the widely-used library scikit-image initially experimented with using an `Image` class, but ultimately decided that it was better to use plain old NumPy arrays.
+All scientific Python libraries understand NumPy arrays, but they don't understand custom classes, so it is better to pass application-specific metadata *alongside* a standard array than to try to encapsulate all of that information in a new, bespoke object.
+(Modern NumPy uses Protocols to make this type of use much easier).

 When you want to group data together into one object for convenience, consider dataclasses.